 I would replace the tank myself as welding one spot will not fix other weak areas, and the welding process may damage an already weak wall further.

-The absence of a photo of the compressor makes it hard for anyone to provide specific help as to the motor bogging down now, when it did not before.
-I
+The absence of a photo of the compressor makes it hard for anyone to provide specific help as to the motor bogging down now when it did not before.

 That’s my first guess, George.
 Maybe check that out and then post if that was the problem or not as a comment here?

-Thank you for your suggestion regarding possible air pressure valve failure.
-I was suspecting that but I had taken no action as to exploring it.
+Thank you for your suggestion regarding possible air pressure valve failure causing the compressor bogs down.
+I was suspecting that but I had taken no action to explore it.
 After your suggestion, I will definitely check it out and post the result.
-Also I will look for another tank.
-Thanks,
+Also, I will look for another tank.
+Thanks